Plessey: Post World War II

 Plessey also pioneered the gathering and consolidation of accounting information from around the world using in-house software.
 Each of their 140 management reporting entities used HP125s with DIVAT (data input, validation and transmission) software.
 Nearly 450 validation rules ensured accuracy within and between various reports.
 The data were then transmitted to Ilford where a HP 3000 ran Fortran software for consolidation and reporting—also on HP125s.
 By 1972, Plessey designed the first industrial capability-based security computer, a fault-tolerant multiprocessor system called Plessey System 250.
 Plessey was also the lead contractor for the Ptarmigan communications system supplied to the British Army, which adopted the System 250 architecture.

 A division focused on microcomputing, Plessey Microsystems, was founded in 1975, having licensed the 16-bit Miproc processor architecture developed by the Norwegian Defence Research Establishment and Aksjeselskapet Mikro-Elektronikk.
-In contrast to the existing implementation, announced with a 200ns cycle time, Plessey introduced Miproc with a 350ns cycle time as part of a development system costing $5,000.
-During the 1970s and early 1980s, Plessey manufactured a series of computer systems and peripherals compatible with Digital Equipment Corporation's PDP-11, some based on the Miproc product which was itself revised to operate with a faster 250ns cycle time.
+In contrast to the existing implementation, announced with a 200 ns cycle time, Plessey introduced Miproc with a 350 ns cycle time as part of a development system costing $5,000.
+During the 1970s and early 1980s, Plessey manufactured a series of computer systems and peripherals compatible with Digital Equipment Corporation's PDP-11, some based on the Miproc product which was itself revised to operate with a faster 250 ns cycle time.
 The company would eventually expand its Miproc range to include the Miproc RTS, running the RTX real-time operating system, alongside Plessey's other product lines featuring semiconductor and bubble memory, and microprocessor-based data terminals.

-Plessey Controls, from 1982 to the mid-1980s, also manufactured a type of geiger counter known as the Portable Dose Rate Meter (PDRM).
+Plessey Controls, from 1982 to the mid-1980s, also manufactured a type of Geiger counter known as the Portable Dose Rate Meter (PDRM).
 It gave highly accurate readings, using the Gray system of measurement and used standard torch batteries.
 They were built for civil defence, but also used by the British Army.
 Most ended up in the hands of the Royal Observer Corps and manufacture would discontinue by the late 1980s.

 UK air defence

-In 1959 AT&E, later Plessey, became the prime contractor for a new UK air defence system, known by the company under the name Plan Ahead and, from 1961, as Project Linesman.
+In 1959, AT&E, later Plessey, became the prime contractor for a new UK air defence system, known by the company under the name Plan Ahead and, from 1961, as Project Linesman.
 To enable the system to be designed and built without too much information becoming public knowledge, a new factory called "Exchange Works" was built in Cheapside in Liverpool city centre, where young employees were granted exemption from conscription.

 At the heart of the system, installed in a huge building in the middle of a council housing estate in West Drayton, was the computer room, occupying an area of around 300 × 150 ft and filled with around 1,000 7 ft racks of electronics, including mainly the XL4 computer, based entirely on germanium transistors and using a computer language developed at Exchange Works in the 1950s and 1960s.
 The secure status of the factory attracted many other secret contracts and led to it becoming one of the major designers and manufacturers of cryptographic equipment.
 Exchange Works is now luxury flats.